gappy401/Deep-IIoT-Anomaly-Detection-In-Time-Series-Data/README.md

 # Deep Industrial IoT Anomaly Detection in Time Series Data

 ## Abstract
 In this paper, I explore some advanced methodologies for detecting anomalies in time series data.
 I mainly focused on leveraging various deep learning models to improve anomaly detection accuracy and robustness, addressing challenges such as imbalanced data, noise, and scalability.
-I utilised approaches from my study of the paper^[Communication-Efficient Federated Learning for Anomaly Detection in Industrial Internet of Things](https://ieeexplore.ieee.org/document/9348249). based on communication-efficient federated learning for anomaly detection in industrial  solutions for Industrial IoT (IIoT) applications.
+I utilised approaches from my study of the paper [Communication-Efficient Federated Learning for Anomaly Detection in Industrial Internet of Things](https://ieeexplore.ieee.org/document/9348249). based on communication-efficient federated learning for anomaly detection in industrial  solutions for Industrial IoT (IIoT) applications.

 ## 1. Introduction